Skip links

 Many teenagers are warned against using marijuana on the grounds that it is a “gateway” drug that invariably leads the individual down a path of using other, more harmful substances.
 Is there merit to this, or is it a groundless fear?

-While there are some observational studies that show a link between marijuana use and use of other substances, it is worth remembering that correlation does not equal causation.
+While there are some observational studies that show a link between marijuana use and the use of other substances, it is worth remembering that correlation does not equal causation.
 When it comes to the use of alcohol and drugs other than marijuana, other factors could be at play.
-For instance, the reasons the individual started using marijuana could be the same reasons that the individual starts using other substances: trauma, social isolation, difficult family circumstances, and so on.
+For instance, the reasons the individual started using marijuana could be the same reasons that the individual started using other substances: trauma, social isolation, difficult family circumstances, and so on.

 Recent studies of substance use among young people do appear to demonstrate two things, though: